Corporate e waste is the inevitable reality of modern business. But by getting the disposition right, you can make it part of your green pitch.

 A Brookings Institution survey of 40 companies with a strong record of sustainability found 80 percent cite business-case drivers for integrating sustainability into their business strategies.
-While those companies said the focus was rooted in an effort to maximize growth opportunities and minimize risk, a few had also moved their corporate strategy beyond financial returns to a values-case by adopting a corporate values or purpose statement.
+While those companies said the focus was rooted in an effort to maximize growth opportunities and minimize risk, a few had also moved their corporate strategy beyond financial returns to a values-case by adopting a corporate value or purpose statement.

 Leading the sustainability charge

-Our take: With the alarms sounding on the role of e-waste in climate change, it’s easy to realize the power of sustainability as a business pitch.
+Our take: With the alarms sounding on the role of electronic waste in climate change, it’s easy to realize the power of sustainability as a business pitch.
 Again, one of the most effective ways organizations of all sizes can lead the sustainability charge is to responsibly recycle their discarded corporate electronics.

-And, as you’re doing so, why not let end-consumers and business partners know you’re pulling your weight in tackling the global e-waste challenge?
+And, as you’re doing so, why not let end-consumers and business partners know you’re pulling your weight in tackling the global e waste challenge?

-Do you need help setting up a plan for your corporate e-waste?
+Do you need help setting up a plan for your corporate e waste?
 We have the certifications and expertise to create and execute your new plan.
 It’ll be good for your business — and the environment.

 - What it takes to be the Zappos of B2B electronics recycling